1. When does the new school year begin and end? How long is the school day?

 10. When will we hear whether or not our child has been accepted?

 Admissions office begins making acceptance decisions after determining the number of spaces available for the new school year and after evaluating and testing new applicants.
-This process occurs between January and March.
-Families will be informed individually of Admissions decisions by the middle of March.
+This process occurs between January to August.
+Families will be informed individually of Admissions decisions via email.

 11. Where do S.I.S. students go after graduating from High School?